nhsconnect/prm-practice-migration/guide/04-initial-data-production.md

 ## What to test

-The Target Supplier should provide a complete list of data checking activities.
+The new supplier (target) should provide a complete list of data checking activities.

-The majority of testing will be focused on the identified patient records matching the criteria supplied by the Target Supplier along with the random patients.
+The majority of testing will be focused on the identified patient records matching the criteria supplied by the new supplier (target) along with the random patients.

 Alongside checking the identified patient records, the practice will be asked to check and compare reports such as QOF reports and indicator points, cytology and immunisation target reports, capitation figures and remapping local codes.